serverless/serverless/docs/providers/aws/guide/variables.md

       handler: handler.world
       events:
         - schedule: ${self:custom.globalSchedule} # This would also work in this case
 ```

-In the previous example you're referencing the entire `myCustomFile.yml` file in the `custom` property.
-You just need to pass the path relative to your service directory.
+In the above example, you're referencing the entire `myCustomFile.yml` file in the `custom` property.
+You need to pass the path relative to your service directory.
 You can also request specific properties in that file as shown in the `schedule` property.
 It's completely recursive and you can go as deep as you want.

-### Referencing other
+## Multiple Configuration Files

 Adding many custom resources to your `serverless.yml` file could bloat the whole file, so you can use the Serverless Variable syntax to split this up.